GamerHack/GamerHack.github.io/README.md

-# It contains all the Exploit Hosts for PS4 made by me, this is the most complete project.
+# Contains all PS4 Exploit Hosts made by me, this is the most complete project.

 ## Steps